BlockchainCommons/developer-web-site/_pages/ur-keys.md

 of standards for key material that could otherwise result in it becoming effectively unsuable if a user has no idea what it is.

 _Please note that classics URs are a legacy technology, with [Gordian Envelopes](/envelope/) being preferred.
 This is because URs can only hold bare content, while Envelopes can not only hold multiple bits of data but also metadata about the contents of an Envelope.
-This multiplies the self-descriptive properties of URs._
+This multiplies the self-descriptive properties of URs while also building on URs' other advantages._

 ## Key Material: [crypto-seed](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed)